ibrarkhan999/Password-generator/README.md

 # Password Generator

-A simple and user‑friendly web application that generates strong random passwords.
+A simple and user‑friendly android application that generates strong random passwords.
 Great for creating secure passwords quickly, with options for length and character types.

 ---